RAK3RMAN/Lema/README.md

         - `sudo npm install`
     - Start default application using npm
         - `npm start`
-    - If using an external database or running LEMAEngine on a different machine, run on the command line using the following format:
+    - If using an external database or want a different broadcast port, you can configure these values through one of the following options:
-        - `node app.js BROADCAST_PORT MONGODB_URL`
-        - For example: `node app.js 3000 mongodb://user:pass@192.168.0.10:27017`
+        - Hardcode option:
-        - Save your modified configuration in the `start.sh` file in that directory
+            - Enter the `sysConfig.json` file
+                - `sudo nano Lema/LEMAConsole/config/sysConfig.json`
+            - Edit either the `console_port` or the `mongodb_url` to your desired configuration
+        - Lema Console option:
+            - Feature coming soon!
     - If any errors occur, please read the logs and attempt to resolve.
 If resolution cannot be achieved, post in the issues under this project.
 4. Setup PM2 to run services on startup
     - Install PM2